◼︎ Our Mission

 The PTG Foundation established a Disaster Relief Fund immediately following the Katrina disaster in New Orleans.
 The Disaster Relief Fund is used to give aid to PTG members who are affected by natural disasters such as tornados, earthquakes, and flooding.
 Any member may request aid for themselves or another member by contacting the PTG Home Office at (913) 432-9975.
 You may make a tax deductible contribution to the PTGF Disaster Relief Fund through the PTG Home Office, 4444 Forest Ave, Kansas City, KS 66106.

-The PTG Foundation publishes technical manuals including The Piano Action Handbook by Randy Potter, RPT; History of Midwest Piano Manufacturing by Jack Greenfield, RPT; New Techniques for Superior Aural Tuning by Virgil Smith, RPT; and Longitudinal Modes in Piano Strings by Jim Ellis, RPT.
+The PTG Foundation publishes books related to piano technology, including The Art of Tuning by Claude Montal (translated by Fred Sturm), The Piano Action Handbook by Randy Potter, RPT; History of Midwest Piano Manufacturing by Jack Greenfield, RPT; New Techniques for Superior Aural Tuning by Virgil Smith, RPT; and Longitudinal Modes in Piano Strings by Jim Ellis, RPT.
 These books are available in the PTG Store and sales of these items benefit the PTG Foundation.
 Click for online store.